 The Americans had been working on a small-step work improvement approach, instead of making big radical changes, small changes that couple be implemented quickly and easily were being used instead.
 When the rebuilding of Japan started after the war, the Americans introduced the system to Japan.

-Toyota went on to build their company back up from the ashes, using the small step system as one of the core principles for it’s success.
-It’s not clear how and when the term kaizen was attached to the method but many would say Toyota were the ones to make it a worldwide phenomenon.
+Toyota went on to build their company back up from the ashes, using the small step system as one of the core principles for its success.
+It’s not clear how and when the term kaizen was attached to the method but many would say Toyota was the one to make it a worldwide phenomenon.